 Continued implementation of multiple charter school authorizer system.
-As noted above, the Board made significant progress in the implementation of Chapter 8-515, HAR, since its last annual report.
-Still, the State has much work to do to create a charter school system that can support more than one authorizer.
-The issue of centralized support for charter schools noted above directly connects to a comprehensive multiple authorizer system.
-Further, the Board still has to develop an application form and process for charter transfers to implement Chapter 8-517, HAR, but the Board may want to consider amending its administrative rules first to address some previously raised issues, such as the transfer of funds between authorizers when a charter school transfers.
+As noted above and in last year's report, the Board made significant progress in the implementation of HAR Chapter 8-515.
+Still, the State (the Board, Legislature, and other agencies) has much work to do to create a charter school system that can support more than one authorizer.
+The issue of centralized support for charter schools noted above directly